Future Aircraft in Fleet Air Arm

 The Navy will operate the remaining 24 Helicopter Maritime Attack (HMA) version that will be outfitted with the Future Anti-Surface Guided Weapon and will carry Sting Ray torpedoes, Mk11 depth charges and the M3M 0.5inch heavy machine gun plus state of the art camera and sensors.

-A Naval Air Squadron – 700W (W for Wildcat) has already formed at RNAS Yeovilton with 52 aircrew and engineers.
-700W will pave the way for the new helicopter’s entry into service with front-line units of the Royal Navy, Royal Marines and Army.
+700W NAS (W for Wildcat) formed at RNAS Yeovilton with 52 aircrew and engineers.
+700W paved the way for the new helicopter’s entry into service with front-line units of the Royal Navy, Royal Marines and Army.

-On 1 August 2014 LWMF, consisting of 815 Naval Air Squadron (NAS), 702 NAS and 700W NAS will become 2 front line squadrons, similar in size but each with a unique focus.
-815 NAS will become the sole Lynx Squadron, and a new Wildcat Squadron, 825 NAS will form with the unification of 702 NAS and 700W NAS.
+On 1 August 2014 Lynx Wildcat Maritime Force, consisting of 815 Naval Air Squadron (NAS), 702 NAS and 700W NAS became 2 front line squadrons, similar in size but each with a unique focus.
+815 NAS will became the sole Lynx Squadron, and a new Wildcat Squadron, 825 NAS formed from the unification of 702 NAS and 700W NAS.